nilae2001/mkdocs/docs/partials.md

 # Conclusion
-Using partials in EJS is a powerful way to modularize your templates and avoid repeating the same code across different views.
-By organizing common components like headers, footers, and navigation menus into partials, you can easily maintain and update your website’s structure.
-With just a few lines of code, you can include and pass data to these partials, keeping your templates clean and efficient.
+EJS partials break your templates into reusable pieces, eliminating redundant code across views.
+Put common elements like headers and navigation in partials to streamline updates and maintenance.
+You can include these components with minimal code while passing them any necessary data, keeping your templates clean and focused.